sauravraghuvanshi/azure-docs-powershell/Az/Az.Resources/Update-AzTag.md

              key3     value3
 ```

-This command Repalces the set of tags on the subscription with {subId}.
+This command Replaces the set of tags on the subscription with {subId}.

 ### Example 3: Selectively updates the set of tags on a subscription with "Delete" Operation